 Typically, fertility testing will include the following four tests.
 Bloodwork, ultrasound, hysterosalpingogram (HSG) for ‘her’ and semen analysis for ‘him’.
 Here’s a deeper look at our guide to fertility testing.

 Bloodwork: For some patients, especially for women who are 35 years or older, bloodwork occur on the third day of your menstrual period.
 If it is inconvenient to go on this particular day, day 2 or 4 of your menstrual period are okay.
 The third day of your period is two days after the first day of red, heavier flow.

 FSH/estradiol: To test ovarian function, your specialist may order levels of FSH (follicle stimulating hormone) and estradiol.
 Your brain produces FSH and your ovaries produce estradiol.
 A normal level for FSH is <10 miu/ml.
 Between 10-15 miu/ml is ‘borderline.’
 Above 15 is very concerning for diminished ovarian function.

-It is important, however to test estradiol along with FSH since a high estradiol can ‘mask’ a high FSH.
-A normal level for estradiol is <50 pg/dl; between 50-80 pg/dl is considered ‘borderline’; above 80 pg/dl is concerning for diminished ovarian function.
+It is important to test estradiol along with FSH because a high estradiol can ‘mask’ a high FSH.
+A normal level for estradiol is <50 pg/dl.
+Between 50-80 pg/dl is ‘borderline.’
+Above 80 pg/dl is concerning for diminished ovarian function.
 Thus, an ideal test result would both a low FSH and a low estradiol level.